g0nz4rth/uber-fare-price-prediction/README.md

-uber-fare-price-regression
+Uber Travels' Fare Price Prediction Modeling
 ==============================

-In this project I am runing an end-to-end regression modeling problem r fare prediction.
+This is an end-to-end machine learning regression problem where I built a model for predicting Uber travels' fare prices under different temporal conditions.
+The trained model has a production-ready REST API for inference.

 Project Organization
 ------------